Y-Shcheholskyy/graalpy.github.io/docs/reference/Standalone_Applications.md

 Any GraalPy distribution starting from than 23.1 from [the GraalPy releases page](https://github.com/oracle/graalpython/releases).

-## Creating GraalPy Native Binaries
+## Creating GraalPy Native Applications

 Suppose there is a simple Python script, _my_script.py_, that does some useful work when run directly.
 To distribute it as a standalone native binary, run the following command: